 Coming to Terms with Your Ativan Addiction

 Have you convinced yourself that you do not have an addiction to Ativan?
 Do you feel like nobody understands you?
 Are you blaming someone else for your problems?
 If you answered yes to any of these questions, you might be in denial.
-Part of the recovery process requires you to consider your behavior and the way it has affected your health and well-being, and the people around you.
+Part of the recovery process requires you to consider your behavior and how it has affected your health and well-being and the people around you.
 It will not be easy, and you need support from professional counselors and staff at a rehab facility where you can challenge and confront your addiction to benzodiazepines surrounded by people who know how to handle what you are going through.